PrithivirajDamodaran/Gramformer/README.md

 </p>

 # Gramformer
 Human and machine generated text often suffers from grammatical and/or typograhical errors.
 It can be spelling, punctuation, grammatical or word choice errors.
 Gramformer is a library that exposes 3 seperate interfaces to a family of algorithms to **detect, highlight and correct** grammar errors.
-You can use them in one or more areas mentioned under the "use-cases" section below or as you see fit. *Note: The model has been trained on 128 length sentences, so not suitable for long prose or paragraphs.*
+You can use them in one or more areas mentioned under the "use-cases" section below or as you see fit. *Note: It works at **sentence levels** and has been trained on 128 length sentences, so not suitable for long prose or paragraphs.*

 ## Table of contents
 - [Installation](#installation)